 Covid-19 requirement: maintain social distancing and minimise touch points

 What you need to do: if there is a queue, maintain social distancing.
 It is likely you will only be asked to produce your membership card and pick up a race pack.
-You might want to wear a mask and gloves.
+It is strongly recommended you wear a face covering (unless you are exempt from wearing one) and you might also want to wear gloves.